 Hungarian Tamás Aján has been at the top of the IWF for nearly half a century.
 He was Secretary-General from 1975 to 2000 and has been President since then.

 Aján has stepped back from his roles as President for ninety days while the claims are investigated.
-Whatever the result, the IWF has announced that he will not seek re-election when his current term ends.
+Three months later, in mid-April, he resigned as President.

 What are the Claims?